 6. Korean Ceramic Village (Icheon) – Clay, Craft & Culture

 About 1.5 hours southeast, Icheon is South Korea’s pottery capital.
 Here, you can watch master artisans at work, try your hand at the wheel, and browse gorgeous celadon and porcelain.
 Pair your visit with the city’s famous Icheon rice meals—simple, wholesome, and deeply satisfying.
-Visiting the Ceramic Art Village was such a fun experience, you can read about our day trip here.
+I loved our day trip visiting the Ceramic Art Village, meeting the creative artists and of course shopping all the beautiful galleries full of treasures.
+They make great gifts and souvenirs as well.
+It was such a fun experience, you can check out my post about our day trip here.

 Seoul is such a wonderful city to visit (and live) but it is worth it to venture outside the busy city streets and visit some of the gems that exist just beyond.
 I have truly enjoyed all of these day trips from Seoul and the different sides of Korean culture I have been able to experience during each of them.